FranceOfficial Name: French Republic

 Local Laws & Special Circumstances

 CRIMINAL PENALTIES: While you are traveling in France, you are subject to its laws.
 Foreign laws and legal systems can be vastly different from our own.
-Persons violating French or Monegasque laws, even unknowingly, may be expelled, arrested, or imprisoned.
+Persons violating French of Monegasque laws, even unknowingly, may be expelled, arrested, or imprisoned.
+Penalties for possessing, using, or trafficking in illegal drugs in France are severe, and convicted offenders can expect long jail sentences and heavy fines.
+In France and Monaco, driving under the influence could land you immediately in jail.
+If you break local laws in France, your U.S. passport won’t help you avoid arrest or prosecution.
 Individuals who hold U.S. and French or Monegasque citizenship should be aware that local authorities may treat you as solely French or Monegasque.

 There are also some things that might be legal in the country you visit, but still illegal in the United States.
 You can be prosecuted in the United States for engaging in sexual conduct with children or for using or disseminating child pornography in a foreign country regardless of the legality of these activities under that country’s laws.
 Counterfeit and pirated goods are illegal in the United States and if you purchase them in a foreign country, you may be breaking local law as well.